pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 We decided to use Adam as an optimizer, and we defined a ``log`` ``scale`` for the learning rate, i.e., the learning rate is sampled from the interval :math:`[0.001, 0.1)`.

-Now that we defined our own hyper-parameter values and ranges, let's have a look at the overall configuration:
+Now that we defined our own hyper-parameter values/ranges, let's have a look at the overall configuration:

 .. code-block:: javascript